-Trains leave from Kuala Lumpur's KL Sentral Railway Station and arrive at Penang's Butterworth Railway Station on the mainland, just 15 minutes away by ferry to George Town on Penang Island.
+A growing number of trains depart from Kuala Lumpur's main transport hub, KL Sentral Railway Station and arrive at Butterworth Railway Station on the mainland (now part of the Penang Sentral transport complex).

-You can also take these trains from the old Moorish Kuala Lumpur Railway Station - Terminal KTM (trains depart five minutes later than the times shown from KL Sentral).
+You can also take any of the trains shown in the timetable below from the old Moorish Kuala Lumpur Railway Station - Terminal KTM.

 EG Numbered Trains are ETS Gold Services.

-EP Numbered Trains are ETS Platinum Services (have less stops).
+EP Numbered Trains are ETS Platinum Services (these services have fewer stops).

 Once you arrive at Butterworth Station you will find onward travel connections within just a few minutes walk from the station exit.